cloudflare/cloudflare-docs/content/workers/runtime-apis/add-event-listener.md

 - {{<code>}}addEventListener(type, listener){{</code>}} {{<type>}}void{{</type>}}

   - If multiple `"fetch"` listeners are registered, when one does not call [`event.respondWith()`](/workers/runtime-apis/fetch-event/#methods), the runtime delivers the event to the next registered listener.
-  - A `"fetch"` listener and a `"scheduled"` listener can be registered in the same script.
+  - A `"fetch"` listener, `"scheduled"` listener, and `"queue"` listener can be registered in the same script.
   - A script can have only one `"scheduled"` listener.

 {{</definitions>}}